doconix/autotimers/readme.md

 ## Description:

-A jQuery plugin that provides three types of timers (with additional variations):
+A jQuery main that provides three types of timers (with additional variations):

 ### 1. Regular Timer